lbnl-science-it/cborg-web/readme.md

+<h1 align="center">CBORG AI Portal - Web Site</h1>

+This is a clone of Hugoplate template; as per below. -aws

 <h1 align="center">Hugo + Tailwind CSS Starter and Boilerplate</h1>

 <p align="center">Hugoplate is a free starter template built with Hugo, and TailwindCSS, providing everything you need to jumpstart your Hugo project and save valuable time.</p>